Jensen-Lab/Install-Packages-Jetson-ARM-Family/README.md

-# Getting started with the Jetson Nano - installing packages, cameras and the lot
+# Getting started with the Jetson Nano
-The objective is to give you clear instruction on how to install packages in ARM platform, especially in Jetson family.
+The objective is to give you clear instruction on how to install packages and cameras on the Jetson Nano.

 Matt here: I've done pretty much every step on this list of installs on both jetpack 4.4.1.
 I do not recommend that you use JetPack 4.6 as they've heavily modified
            Gstreamer and it no longer works with any of the pre-built code for streaming it to OpenCV.